Based on REINZ median sales data, Auckland houses outperformed townhouses 90% of the time, but only by an average margin of 0.66% a year.

 Let’s dig into the pros and cons of houses, townhouses and apartments when it comes to investments.

-Standalone houses are often popular with investors.
-All things being equal, they tend to go up in value the fastest and are also the most familiar.
+All things being equal, standalone houses tend to go up in value the fastest and are also the most familiar.

-When it comes to townhouses, they tend to get better rental yields.
-Because they’re cheaper, you can often buy one that’s closer to the inner-city.
+Townhouses tend to offer higher rental yields.
+Because they’re more affordable, you can often buy one that’s closer to the inner city.
 Tenants love being closer to work.

 But they can have smaller gardens and land, which not everyone likes.